-The ground Induced Polarisation ("IP") and Resistivity ("RES") survey is ongoing within the Co-O tenements including the Co-O mine environs.
-During the December 2013 quarter, approximately 67 line kilometres of IP survey were completed.
-Heavy rain has hampered the survey and it is now expected that the balance (~104 line kilometres) will be completed early in the June 2014 quarter, with interpretation being carried out during the June/September 2014 quarters.
+The ground Induced Polarisation ("IP") survey is ongoing within the Co-O tenements including the Co-O Mine environs.
+During the March 2014 quarter, 18 line kilometres of IP survey were completed as rainy weather hampered the survey.
+It is anticipated that the remaining balance of the IP survey (~86 line kilometres) will be completed in the September 2014 quarter, with interpretation being carried out during the September/December 2014 quarters.